9/11 Memorial

 Share & Bookmark, Press Enter to show all options, press Tab go to next option

-On Sept.
-11 each year, firefighters around the country climb the equivalent of 110 flights of stairs to commemorate the firefighters that lost their lives on 9/11.
 The fire academy recruits, along with several chiefs and instructors, completed the 2021 climb at the Colorado State University Canvas Stadium.
 The fire academy recruits were each given a badge with the name of a fallen firefighter.
 They researched the person and shared something about them with the group during short breaks.

 The Sept.
 11, 2001 terrorist attacks left an indelible mark on people and politics not only in the United States, but around the world.
 That day had a lasting effect on our community as well, leaving many with firsthand knowledge of the tragedy and aftermath.